Skip navigation

 Introduction

-1. It is the policy of the ANU Art Collection to build and maintain a collection of excellence which reflects significant developments in Australian art and to promote a broader understanding of visual culture with special reference to the University's educational and outreach priorities.
+It is the policy of the University to build and maintain a collection of excellence which reflects significant developments in Australian art and to promote a broader understanding of visual culture with special reference to the University's educational and outreach priorities.

 Principles

-1. Recognising that The Australian National University is the owner and custodian of a significant part of Australia's cultural heritage, it is the policy of the Collection to:
+1. Recognising that The ANU is the owner and custodian of a significant part of Australia's cultural heritage, it is the policy of the ANU Art Collection to:

 • acquire works of art of demonstrable excellence and significance within the perceived developments of contemporary Australian art;